sherllochen/sherllochen.github.io/README.md

 ```

 # Deploy
-Base setup document for deployint to github pages is [here](https://sherllochen.github.io/2020/01/16/deploy-to-github-pages/).
+Base setup document for deploying to github pages is [here](https://sherllochen.github.io/2020/01/16/deploy-to-github-pages/).
 Once new commit puth to hexo-souce, travis will deploy the update to github pages automaticly.
 ```bash
 git push origin hexo-source